Ute Meta Bauer

 Ute Meta Bauer (born 1958).
-She is an international curator, professor of contemporary art and the director of the Centre for Contemporary Art (CCA) in Singapore.
+She is an international curator, professor of contemporary art and was the founding director of the Centre for Contemporary Art (CCA) in Singapore.

 Early life and education

-Bauer was born in 1958 in Stuttgart, Germany.
-She studied at the Hochschule der Bildenden Künste, Hamburg, Germany, between 1980-1989.
-Her diplomas focus on art theory, visual communication and stage design.
-She has worked as a free-lance curator since 1985.
+Bauer was born in 1958 and grew up in Stuttgart, Germany.
+She studied at the Hochschule der Bildenden Künste, Hamburg, Germany, and graduated in 1987 with a Diploma with Honours in Visual Communication/Stage Design.

 Career

 From 1990 to 1994, Bauer was Artistic Director of the Künstlerhaus Stuttgart, where she programmed several exhibitions and conferences on contemporary art, such as Radical Chic (1993) and A New Spirit in Curating (1992).
-From 1996-2006, Bauer held an appointment at the Academy of Fine Arts Vienna in Austria, as a professor of theory and practice of contemporary art.
+From 1996 to 2006, Bauer held an appointment at the Academy of Fine Arts Vienna in Austria, as a professor of theory and practice of contemporary art.

 Bauer served as the Founding Director of the Office for Contemporary Art in Norway from 2002 to 2005.
-Afterwards, she moved onto Massachusetts Institute of Technology (MIT), where she acted as Associate Professor for Visual Arts until 2012.
+Afterwards, she moved onto Massachusetts Institute of Technology (MIT), where she was Associate Professor for Visual Arts until 2012.
 She was also the founding director of its Art, Culture, and Technology (ACT) programme.

 From 2012 to 2013, Bauer was Dean of Fine Art at the Royal College of Art in London.

-Ute Meta Bauer is the founding director of the Centre for Contemporary Art (CCA) in Singapore and has served as Professor of Art at Nanyang Technological University (NTU)'s School of Art, Media and Design since 2013.
+Ute Meta Bauer was the founding director of the Centre for Contemporary Art (CCA) in Singapore and has served as Professor of Art at Nanyang Technological University (NTU)'s School of Art, Media and Design since 2013.
+She stepped down as director of the CCA in July 2024, being replaced in the role by Karin G. Oen, but continues to act as Principal Investigator there and teaches in the museum studies and curatorial practices programme.

-Bauer served as a curator for the 17th Istanbul Biennial in 2022.